JasonZ-c/IoT-WIFI-localization/spotFi/README.md

-# here is the simulation of SpotFi
+# simulation of SpotFi
+this repository is simulation based on Manikanta Kotaru's paper: "SpotFi: Decimeter Level Localization Using WiFi", SIGCOMM.
+London,United Kingdom, 2015